 That the approved SWIP:

-Clearly delineates the area where the collection services by haulers would not be required [See, 10 V.S.A. § 6607a(g)(3)C]
+Area: Clearly delineates the area where the collection services by haulers would not be required [See, 10 V.S.A. § 6607a(g)(3)C]

 Note: Delineated area means the area within a SWIP jurisdiction that is requesting an exemption for providing collection services under the requirements of the Universal Recycling law to residents.
 Map(s) must be submitted indicating the towns or portions of towns within the delineated area that would not have collection services offered.
 If portions of towns are delineated, the map must clearly indicate which streets are proposed for the exemption.

-Fully demonstrates that alternatives services are offered and have the capacity to serve the needs of and are convenient to all residents in the delineated area.
+Alternative Services: Fully demonstrates that alternatives services are offered and have the capacity to serve the needs of and are convenient to all residents in the delineated area.
 A drop-off center is an example of an alternative service [See, 10 V.S.A. § 6607a(g)(3)D];

 Note:

+Option A: Facilities for alternative services:

 Capacity: Alternative services must have sufficient storage space to serve the residents of the delineated area.